 Jehoram forsakes the Lord.
 This has bloody consequences.
 He is like Cain, a brother-killer.
 After six years, Elijah wrote to him and warned him of coming judgment.
 Jehoram didn’t listen and repent as Ahab did one time, as other kings did.
 He hardened his heart like Pharaoh.
 It’s a message that says: Don’t!

-Jehoshaphat was a king who loved the Lord and followed Him.
+Jehoshaphat was a king who loved the Lord had followed Him.

-His son Jehoram rejected God and followed the folly of the house of Ahab.
+Jehoram his son rejected God and followed after sin, doing as the house of Ahab did.

-We meet here Athaliah the daughter of Ahab, Jehoram’s wife.
-And we need to remember and wrestle with the truth that it was Jehoshaphat who orchestrated this marriage alliance.
+Here as well we meet Athaliah, the daughter of Ahab, Jehoram’s wife.
+And it is important to wrestle with the truth that it was Jehoshaphat who orchestrated this marriage alliance.
 When godly people choose to forget or look away from God’s wisdom, sin and brokenness abounds.